Education on Personal Loans

 Hard inquiry when applying for a loan

 When you apply for a loan, a process goes on behind the scenes.
-The lender from which you’re requesting a loan will ask to review your credit report as part of the application process.
-When this happens, it may be recorded on your credit report as a “hard inquiry”, which is basically a timeline of when you have applied for new credit.
-A hard inquiry will usually impact your credit score, sometimes for a year (it stays on your credit report for up to two years, however).
+The lender from which you’re requesting the loan will ask to review your credit report as part of the application process.
+When this happens, it may be recorded on your credit report as a “hard inquiry,” which is basically a timeline of when you have applied for new credit.
+A hard inquiry will usually impact your credit score for a year, but it can stay on your credit report for up to two years.

 Adding to debt

-Sometimes personal loans are needed to pay off certain debts or expenses.
-That part is great.
-But this means you now have another debt to pay off.
+If your goal is to break bad money habits, getting a personal loan may not be the best choice, especially if you don’t necessarily need one.
+Sometimes, personal loans are needed to pay off certain debts or expenses.
+However, this means you now have another debt to pay off that you’ll need to include in your financial budget.
 Even if you’re using a personal loan to pay off another debt, you still also have to pay off the personal loan on time.

 Related fees

-Nearly any loan you take out–whether personal, mortgage, auto, student–will have extra fees associated.
-This is common, but not all fees are the same.
-Be sure to read your loan terms closely to determine exactly how much in fees you’ll be paying on the loan.
-If necessary, compare lenders, because some offer lower fees that may be more affordable.
+Nearly any loan you take out–whether personal, mortgage, auto, or student–will have extra fees associated.
+While this is common, not all fees are the same.
+Be sure to read your loan terms closely to determine exactly how much in fees you’ll pay on the loan.
+If necessary, compare lenders because some offer lower fees that may be more affordable.

-Taking out a personal loan is often necessary–taking out a personal loan for the sole purpose of building credit, however, is not and should be avoided.
+Keep in mind that taking out a personal loan to improve your credit score is never a good idea.
+A personal loan may be necessary to repay large debts and consolidate debt, pay for expensive items, and help you manage your bills when times are tough, but taking out a personal loan for the sole purpose of building credit should be avoided.
 After all, there are other ways to build credit, each with their own benefits and risks.

 Report alternative payments

-Many people are unaware that their phone, cable, and internet service providers are able to report your payments to credit bureaus–all you have to do is ask!
+Many people are unaware that their phone, cable, and internet service providers can report your payments to credit bureaus–all you have to do is ask!
 Doing so can help establish and build good credit without the risks associated with taking out a loan or opening a credit card–as long as you’re making these provider payments on time, of course.

 Joint account

-By authorizing another user on a credit card or having a co-signer on a loan, you’re now splitting the responsibility of payment between you and someone else (generally a family member).
+By authorizing another user on a credit card or having a co-signer on a loan, you’re now splitting the payment responsibility between you and someone else (generally a family member).
 This means that only one person is required to make the monthly payments–and as long as that is done on time and regularly, both people benefit.
-However, the lender or credit card company hold both people accountable if payments are not made on time and regularly.
+However, the lender or credit card company holds both people accountable if payments are not made on time and regularly.

 Credit cards

-An unsecured credit card does not require a cash deposit upon opening.
-Because they’re a larger risk to the card issuer, however, applicants must have average or above credit to receive an unsecured card.
-If you do qualify for an unsecured credit card but don’t have great credit, be on the lookout for very high fees.
-This article by NerdWallet provides a great breakdown of secured credit cards vs. unsecured credit cards.
+On the other hand, an unsecured credit card does not require a cash deposit upon opening.
+Because they’re a larger risk to the card issuer, applicants must have average or above credit scores to receive an unsecured card.
+If you qualify for an unsecured credit card but don’t have great credit, be on the lookout for high fees.

-As you can see, there are many ways to help you build your credit score.
-Taking out a personal loan is one of them, because, by paying your monthly loan payments on time, you establish a credit history and a payment history while proving to lenders and credit bureaus that you’re a trustworthy borrower.
+As you can see, there are many ways to build your credit score.
+Taking out a personal loan is one of them because paying your monthly loan payments on time allows you to establish a credit and payment history while proving to lenders and credit bureaus you’re a trustworthy borrower.

 Author – Amy Sines